Psychological therapies with children, young people, and families (M34)

-This innovative course will equip people to work therapeutically with children, young people and families.
-It is also accredited by the The British Psychoanalytic Council (BPC) through membership of the Tavistock Society of Psychotherapists (TSP).
+This innovative course will equip you to work therapeutically with children, young people and families.
+Completion of the academic programme and clinical requirements leads to accreditation by The British Psychoanalytic Council (BPC) with the title of Psychodynamic Psychotherapist working with Children, Young People and Families.

-On this course, you will be trained to offer therapy based on psychoanalytic and systemic approaches, in addition to some other evidence-based treatments such as CBT and Mindfulness.
+You will train to offer therapy based on psychodynamic and systemic approaches, as well as other evidence-based treatments, such as Mindfulness.

 In year one you will:

 - study theory on assessment and engaging in therapeutic work